-Making art that matters: The 2017 Sobey Art Awards
+Making art that matters: The 2017 Sobey Art Award

 Artists are our cultural seers.
 At the core of great art is the grappling with profound issues and ideas facing our society.
 Paul Kennedy talks to the the finalists of the prestigious 2017 Sobey Art Award — this country's preeminent contemporary art award, which is judged by Canadian and international curators.
 The prize is worth in total $110,000.
 In episode one, profiles of the four finalists: Raymond Boisjoly, Divya Mehra, Bridget Moser and Jacynthe Carrier.
-Part 2 profiles the 2017 Sobey Art Award winner, Ursula Johnson, and airs Wednesday, January 24.
+Part 2 profiles the 2017 Sobey Art Award winner, Ursula Johnson, and airs Friday, June 15. **This episode originally aired January 17, 2018.

 So your child comes home one day and says: "Mom/Dad, I want to be an artist!"